brunorijsman/yang-tutorial/README.md

 and monitor the device.

 In this tutorial we won't spend much time on the theory of what YANG, CLI, NETCONF, or RESTCONF are.
+(There are some references at the end of this page.)

-Instead, we will take a very hands-on approach, and dive right in.
+Instead, we will take a very hands-on approach and dive right in.
 We will define a toy YANG data model for a router; it models only the IPv4 addresses on a set of interfaces.

 Then, we will "take a tour through the YANG ecosystem".
 We will explore various open source and